Skip Navigation

 Apps are conversation starters

-Dr. Aires and Dr. Doolittle say smartphone apps may have a bright future, but only as a first step in early detection.
-They want users to see the app for what it is – a conversation starter between patient and doctor, not a replacement for your dermatologist.
+Dr. Doolittle says smartphone apps may have a bright future, but only as a first step in early detection.
+He wants users to see the app for what it is – a conversation starter between patient and doctor, not a replacement for your dermatologist.

 "There's no question these apps will raise awareness and encourage people to point out moles or unusual skin findings to their doctors – even if they are going in for a routine exam," Dr. Doolittle says.

-Both doctors say the smartphone apps could be most helpful to those people who may not be getting regular skin cancer screenings.
+Dr. Doolittle says the smartphone apps could be most helpful to those people who may not be getting regular skin cancer screenings.
+Apps do not take the place of being evaluated in person.
+If you have a spot, it's best to have it checked by a doctor.

 Still, it's an exciting development

-Despite the limitations of smartphone app technology, Dr. Aires and Dr. Doolittle agree the potential is exciting.
+Despite the limitations of smartphone app technology, Dr. Doolittle agrees the potential is exciting.

 "Anything that can catch skin cancer farther 'upstream' is going to turn into a cure," Dr. Doolittle says.
 "A melanoma doctor has to believe image recognition technology and smartphone apps are a positive thing, assuming all the appropriate studies are done before it is released to the general population."